 What Is a Career Development Plan?

 Do you envision yourself in a specific position someday in the future?
 The next department head?
 A great Marketing Manager?
 Or even the CEO someday?
-These thoughts will remain wishful thinking unless you sit down, collect your thoughts, and start career development planning.
+Unless you sit down, collect your thoughts, and start career development planning, these thoughts will remain wishful thinking.
 Devising a specific and thorough career development plan is the best way to get going.

 First of all, let’s define a career development plan: